-Finance Minister Muhammad Aurangzeb announced that Pakistan is preparing to re-enter international capital markets, starting with the issuance of a Panda bond.
-He expressed optimism that the inaugural bond issue could occur before the end of the year, with further exploration of global markets like GMTN possible as credit ratings and spreads improve.
+Finance Minister Muhammad Aurangzeb announced that Pakistan is preparing to re-enter international capital markets, starting with the issuance of a Panda bond, expressing optimism that the inaugural bond issue could occur before the end of the year, with further exploration of global markets like GMTN possible as credit ratings and spreads improve.

-Aurangzeb made these comments at the CIPFA-ICAP Public Financial Management Conference 2025, held at Serena Hotel on Wednesday.
-He shared plans for a visit to China next week with Prime Minister Shehbaz Sharif, where discussions about Pakistan’s return to international markets, including the Panda bond, will take place.
+Aurangzeb made these comments at the CIPFA-ICAP Public Financial Management Conference 2025, held at the Serena Hotel on Wednesday.
+He shared plans for a visit to China next week with Prime Minister Shehbaz Sharif, during which discussions about Pakistan’s return to international markets, including the Panda bond, are expected to take place.

 The finance minister noted that if credit ratings continue to improve, Pakistan could explore other international markets, including GMTN, within this fiscal year.
 He also highlighted the alignment of the three major international rating agencies—Fitch, S&P, and Moody’s—as a sign of positive sentiment and external validation for the country’s economic journey.